collindching/collinching.github.io/_pages/about.md

 I'm Collin, a data scientist from the Bay Area.
 I studied statistics at UCLA and am a Metis graduate.

-Right now, I'm doing data science at Facebook in the marketing domain.
-I work on quantifying marketing performance through [media mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).

-In my spare time, I like to read, play ping pong, and go for walks.
+Right now, I build models to gauge marketing performance at Facebook via [marketing mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).
+In my spare time, I like to read, learn data science, cook, and play ping pong.

+Below are things that are important to me.

+## Reading

+I used to only read non-fiction books, because I thought fiction books were impractical.
+I've lately come to appreciate fiction, for different reasons from why I appreciate non-fiction.

+Fiction: perspective, "firsthand" historical exposure, cultural empathy, adventure

+Non-fiction: practical knowledge, worldly knowledge, domain exposure, collecting ideas for future projects, sparking new ideas

+Importantly, it is important to synthesize the ideas you read through active application.

 ## Writing

-Writing forces me to rigorously assert and defend my thoughts.
-As I improve my technical skills and gain knowledge knowledge, I plan to write to solidify my understanding, develop opinions, and record ideas.
+I'm interested in writing as an exercise for critically synthesizing knowledge.
+I hope to use it to solidify what I learn and read, to explore interesting hypotheses about the world, and to develop my opinions.
+Of course, I also want to develop my written and verbal eloquence.

+I see writing as a combination of summarizing, sharing observations, and expressing opinions.
+I'm mainly interested in writing about books I've read, current events, and technical projects/learnings.

-## Problem solving framework
+## Problem solving

+I've thought about problem solving

-1. Describe: Invest time in developing context and understanding details of problem.
-Then state your problem and goal verbally and explicitly.
+1. Describe: Understand problem details of your problem -- what is your problem, what is your question, and what is your goal?
-2. Research: Look for examples where others solved your problem, or a related problem.
+2. Research
-3. Strategize: Create a plan of attack for your problem.
-If a problem becomes too large, decompose it into smaller steps to manage complexity and morale.
-If a problem is too complex, solve the simplest version of that problem first.
+3. Strategize: Plan action steps.
+If your problem is overwhelmingly complex, decompose it.
+Consider also solving a simpler version of the problem first.
-4. Implement: Carry out your plan.
-5. Adjust: Analyze why your strategy did or didn't work.
-Assess the difference between your result and a workable solution.
-Determine whether to make a minor tweak, or big direction change.
-Consider alternate ways to arrive at a solution.
+4. Implement
+5. Adjust: Analyze outcomes, and assess necessary changes in approach.

+## Optimism

+WIP